 SEO Optimize your Description

-When adding keywords in your YouTube description, consider putting the most important ones in the first few sentences of your description.
+When adding keywords to your YouTube description, consider putting the most important ones in the first few sentences of your description.

 Speaking of description, your YouTube description should not be longer than 200 words.
 Make sure your description is useful to users.